 Modern philosophical theism: God is “a person without a body … who is eternal, is perfectly free, omnipotent, omniscient, perfectly good, and the creator of all things” (Richard Swinburne, The Existence of God [Oxford: Oxford University Press, 1979], p.
 8).
 God is known by direct intuition, logical inference, special revelation, or simply believed in without any conclusive reasons.

 Pre-modern and post-modern Christian theism: God is the all-encompassing and all-indwelling, interpersonal reality, incipiently known, but never comprehended, by reflective participation in God’s variously embodied presence (embodied, for example, in Israel, in Jesus, in sacraments, in the faith community, etc.)

 Modern popular and philosophical theists tend to think of faith as believing without conclusive reasons.
 Knowledge is “justified true belief.”
 Faith is unjustified belief.

-Pre-modern and post-modern Christian theists tend to think of faith as trustfully beginning to know the all-inclusive reality in which we participate most intimately, but which we can never comprehend.
-Far from being opposed to reason or justification, it is the most reasonable way to respond to the inescapable reality that is forever beyond our control.
+Pre-modern and post-modern Christian theists tend to think of faith as incipiently and trustfully awakening to the all-inclusive reality in which we participate most intimately, but which we can never comprehend.
+Far from being opposed to reason or justification, it is the most reasonable way to respond to this inescapable reality that is forever beyond our control.
 God is not known directly, not known inferentially, but known “sacramentally” (i.e., through finite realities participating in the infinite, and vice versa).
 The knowledge is inconclusive, not because reasons are lacking, but because the best reasons participate in the same reality which forever eludes our control.
 The knowledge can be intense, but it is always incipient.

 In modern English speaking philosophy of religion, and in much popular theism, the concept of God being analyzed and debated—by both theists and atheists—is for the most part one that emerged around the time of Descartes and Leibniz and what is sometimes called “Protestant scholasticism.”
 It differs significantly from pre-modern concepts of God, although its defenders and opponents often quote pre-modern Christian writers (like Aquinas or Anselm) out of context or through later interpreters (like Cajetan and Suarez on Aquinas).
 (On this see William C. Placher, The Domestication of Transcendence: How Modern Thinking about God Went Wrong [Louisville: Westminster John Knox Press, 1996].)
 Non-English-speaking philosophers are often more in touch with premodern thought.